fmalina/revisions-blocl/activism/nhsforsale.md

 *
 * It’s time to end the failed market experiment and return to an NHS which is publicly funded, publicly provided and publicly accountable.
 *
-* That’s the standard technique of privatisation: defund, make sure things don’t work, people get angry, you hand it over to private capital.
+* That’s the standard technique of privatisation: defund, make sure things don't work, people get angry, you hand it over to private capital.
 *
-* It’s our job to make sure they don’t get away with it.
+* It’s our job to make sure they don't get away with it.